rlynch7321/nhl-schedule/README.md

 ![Brief showcase of the scoreboard](https://github.com/rlynch7321/nhl-schedule/blob/master/showcase.gif)

-This repository contains some source code for a python program that access the NHL's official API to retrieve scores and render them onto an LED matrix.
+This repository contains some source code for a Python program that access the NHL's official API to retrieve scores and render them onto an LED matrix.

 When the program is first run, it gets the current day's schedule and displays each game for 5 seconds.